 With the support of the people and a generous financial aid package—a luxury his predecessors lacked—president Petro Poroshenko can display leadership at a time when his grip on power is tenuous.
 This is an issue upon which the Ukrainian population—notoriously divided on most political issues, such as the country’s official language or the signing of an association agreement with the EU—stands united.
 A 2014 national poll found that 73 percent of Ukrainians “felt that trafficking was a problem” in the country.

-In terms of the number of trafficked victims, Ukraine fares far worse than Syria or Afghanistan.
 Perhaps more importantly, Poroshenko has foreign financial support.
 An undetermined portion of the $17.1 billion of the IMF funds allotted to Ukraine next year will address “governance,” which includes promoting the rule of law and government transparency while rooting out corruption.
 Currently, the criminal justice system is so corrupt that it needs to be “rebuilt nearly from scratch,” making it tremendously difficult for prosecutors to swiftly bring legal proceedings against traffickers.
 However, some of the IMF funding could be allocated specifically toward streamlining the judicial process for prosecuting traffickers.
 Alternatively, Ukraine could organize an EU-backed conference on human trafficking crimes and prosecution, modeled after the 2014 Ukraine-Organization for Security and Co-operation in Europe conference that brought together over one hundred prosecutors, judges, and policemen and women.

 While giving substantial anti-trafficking attention (and funding) to other non-EU countries, the EU has neglected Ukraine.
 One of the five key priorities outlined in the EU’s anti-trafficking strategy includes “enhanced coordination and cooperation” with strategic countries beyond the EU’s borders.
 Anti-trafficking projects, financed under the EU’s Global Approach to Migration and Mobility (GAMM), were set up as early as 2012 in countries like Morocco, Nigeria, Ghana, and the United States.
 However, not one has been established in Ukraine.
 Instead, the EU offered Ukraine €66 million in 2010 toward strengthening border management policy and €28 million in 2013 to align its migration and asylum systems to European standards.
 These funds have allowed Ukraine to upgrade its border infrastructure, which is only one component in stemming human trafficking.
 As the 2016 deadline approaches, setting up an anti-trafficking program in one of the most afflicted countries in the region, Ukraine, would allow the EU could uphold its commitments and deflect criticism.